-Extended NAPTR [26] can be used at the DEA to find the inner application specific proxy.
+Extended NAPTR [26] or static entries can be used at the DEA to find the inner application specific proxy.

 Figure B-2 illustrates the case where the PMN has implemented DEA that proxy all applications and no inner domain proxy.